-Table 40 indicates the configuration values to use in defining this data stream in the IBM Common Data Provider for z Systems Configuration Tool.
+Table 31 indicates the configuration values to use in defining this data stream in the IBM Common Data Provider for z Systems Configuration Tool.

-Table 40.
+Table 31.
 Data stream definition for SYSLOG data

-Type of node in the policy Required configuration value Data Stream One of the following values: • z/OS SYSLOG (for data from the z/OS user exits) • z/OS SYSLOG from OPERLOG To select this data stream in the Configuration Tool: In the "Select data stream" window, click IBM Z Operations Analytics > z/OS > Logs, and select the check box for the respective data stream.
-Tip: You cannot define both a z/OS SYSLOG and a z/OS SYSLOG from Transcribe Transform OPERLOG data stream in the same policy.
-UTF-8 Splitter Transform On the IBM Operations Analytics - Log Analysis platform, the Splitter Transform is not applicable because all data must be sent as unsplit.
-On the Elastic Stack and Splunk platforms, use the following values: • For a z/OS SYSLOG data stream, the transform value is SYSLOG Splitter. • For a z/OS SYSLOG from OPERLOG data stream, this transform is not applicable.
-Filter Transform Not required syslogd data
+Type of node in the policy Required configuration value

+Data Stream One of the following values:

+• z/OS SYSLOG (for data from the z/OS user exits)

+z/OS SYSLOG from OPERLOG

+To select this data stream in the

+Configuration Tool: In the "Select data stream" window, click IBM Z Operations

+Analytics > z/OS > Logs, and select the

+check box for the respective data stream.

+Tip: You cannot define both a z/OS

+SYSLOG and a z/OS SYSLOG from

+OPERLOG data stream in the same policy.

+Transcribe Transform UTF-8

-Table 40.
+Table 31.
 Data stream definition for SYSLOG data (continued)

-Type of node in the policy Required configuration value Subscriber See "Subscribers for each type of source data" on page 140.
+Type of node in the policy Required configuration value Splitter Transform For a z/OS SYSLOG data stream, the transform value is SYSLOG Splitter.
+For a z/OS SYSLOG from OPERLOG data stream, this transform is not applicable.
+Filter Transform Not applicable Subscriber See "Subscribers for each type of source data" on page 85.